IBM/universal-connectors/README.md

 [^1]: See [IBM Guardium System Requirements and Supported Platforms](https://www.ibm.com/support/pages/ibm-guardium-system-requirements-and-supported-platforms)
 [^2]: in GI 3.3.0, SaaS and GDP 12.0.0 all of the plug-ins listed in [Available Plug-ins](/docs/available_plugins.md) are pre-installed upon start-up.
 [^3]: with the exception of GI SaaS 1.0.0 where no manual uploads by the customer are allowed.
-[^4]: See [Input plugins](https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/docs/available_plugins.md#input-plugins) for the full list and documentation.
+[^4]: See [Input plugins](/docs/available_plugins.md#input-plugins) for the full list and documentation.
+[^5]: See GCP MySQL's [Create the SQL Instance](/filter-plugin/logstash-filter-pubsub-mysql-guardium#create-the-sql-instance) section as an example of configuring audit log types via the cloud SQL Instance.
-[^5]: See GCP's Pub/Sub input plug-in [load-balancing configuration](/input-plugin/logstash-input-google-pubsub#note-2) as an example of a pull method plug-in.
+[^6]: See GCP's Pub/Sub input plug-in [load-balancing configuration](/input-plugin/logstash-input-google-pubsub#note-2) as an example of a pull method plug-in.
-[^6]: For some Data Sources it is possible to configure either real-time audit logging or historic one via the input plug-in's configuration file in its input scope (i.e., [JDBC Snowflake](https://github.com/infoinsights/guardium-snowflake-uc-filter#3-configure-the-input-and-filter-plugins))
+[^7]: For some Data Sources it is possible to configure either real-time audit logging or historic one via the input plug-in's configuration file in its input scope (i.e., [JDBC Snowflake](https://github.com/infoinsights/guardium-snowflake-uc-filter#3-configure-the-input-and-filter-plugins))